chyyuu/ucore_tool_s2e/doc/index.rst

 UCoreStruct
 -----------

-`UCoreStruct <UCoreStruct.rst>`_ is the abstract layer of UCore data structures in S2E.
+`UCoreStruct <UCoreUtils.rst>`_ is the abstract layer of UCore data structures in S2E.

 It defines the following data structures.